 "The Hydrachill Station's Triple Play digital signage platform provides us with infinite split-screen possibilities" he added.
 "With network capability we'll also be able to share the content with other screens across our campus sporting facilities".

 "Cardiff Met has a special place in our history", added HydraChill's founding director Nick Davis.
 "It was here we launched our pilot machines in 2009, which are still going strong."
-"We have since added fifteen units across campus, having been adopted by the university's Health and Well being strategy, as its source of free drinking water provision."
+"We now have nineteen HydraChill units across campus, having been adopted by the university's Health and Well being strategy, as its source of free drinking water provision."

-"This latest H20 digital screens unit is a prospective game changer.
+"This H20 digital screen surrounds unit is a prospective game changer.
 It serves as a dynamic information and marketing tool, while advertising revenue possibilities change the justification undercurrents.
 Those who still argue that bottled water revenue loss prevents them making their desired change to a better environmental alternative, might now begin to reconsider."